samarafk/MLML2R/data-raw/example3/README.md

 ```

-True proportions used in the data simulation.
+True proportions used in the data simulation (`true_parameters_sim2` dataset).

 <img src="README_files/figure-html/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

-Dataset: simulated from the above true proportions.
+Dataset used in this example was simulated from the above true proportions.

+# BS+oxBS+TAB data